-- Understand what can happen if you are sexually active (talk to your daughter about pregnancy, diseases, and changes in how she might feel about herself).
+- Understand what can happen if you are sexually active (talk to your daughter about pregnancy, diseases, and changes in how they might feel about themselves).

 How You Can Help

-Even though she may not always want or ask for it, your daughter is going to need your support.
-She may pull away from you from time to time.
+Even though they may not always want or ask for it, your daughter is going to need your support.
+They may pull away from you from time to time.
 Don’t worry.
 It’s normal.
-Be there when she wants to talk.
+Be there when they want to talk.
 Put down the phone, stop what you’re doing, and listen quietly.
-Try to understand her point of view.
-Then tell her what you think.
-Don’t laugh at or make fun of what she says.
+Try to understand their point of view.
+Then tell them what you think.
+Don’t laugh at or make fun of what they say.
 Offer words of support or encouragement.
 Do it as often as you can.

 Here are a few more ways you can support your daughter: